sriramrokkam/k8s-training/docker/Exercise_2_Multistage_Dockerfiles.md

 `FROM alpine:latest`

-This will set up a completely new image which is independent from the previous.
+This will set up a completely new image which is independent of the previous.
 Since you want to get some credit for what you are doing, put a `LABEL maintainer="<some name>"` in there.

 ## Step 4: Prepare runtime